sweber35/aparoid/README.md

 - **GlueStack**: AWS Glue database, tables, and views for data analytics
 - **ProcessingStack**: Lambda functions and processing logic for SLP file conversion
 - **TestFilesStack**: Deploys test SLP files to the existing replays bucket
+- **FrontendStack**: S3 static hosting with CloudFront CDN for the Vite/SolidJS frontend

 ### Resource Naming Convention
 All resources follow a consistent naming pattern: `aparoid-{resource-type}-{region}` or `aparoid-{resource-type}-{account}-{region}`